2011 China floods

-The 2011 China floods were a series of floods from June to September 2011 that occurred in central and southern parts of the People's Republic of China.
+A series of floods from June to September 2011 occurred in central and southern parts of the People's Republic of China.
 They were caused by heavy rain that inundated portions of 12 provinces, leaving other provinces still suffering a prolonged drought, and with direct economic losses of nearly US$6.5 billion.

 Effects

 Conflicting reports suggested that either 12 or 13 provinces and autonomous regions had been hit by heavy floods.
 Weather forecasts predicted the rain would continue, and the government warned of possible mudslides.

 On 10 June 2011, China's Flood Control Office reported that the tropical storm Sarika would land somewhere between the city of Shanwei in Guangdong province and Zhangpu in nearby Fujian province on 11 June, bringing more severe flooding.

 China's Meteorological Administration issued a level 3 emergency alert for the Yangtze on 12 June.
 As of 17 June, the flood alert had been raised to a level 4 (the maximum alert level) – with 555,000 people being evacuated across the Yangtze Basin.

 Severe tropical storm Meari caused flooding in Liaoning, Zhejiang and Shandong provinces, by 27 June flooding had forced the evacuation of 7,500 people, destroyed 400 homes and covered 17 counties including 33,000 hectares of farmland, affecting 164,000 people.